-- Google Page Speed Insights [free]: Check the optimization and speed of a web page.
-Google is a harsh grader, just keep that in mind.
+- Google PageSpeed Insights [free]: Check the optimization and speed of a web page.
+Keep in mind, Google is a harsh grader regarding its optimization insights.

 - Answer the Public [free]: Use this tool to find all the questions people are asking on Google about a particular topic or keyword.
-This is a great tool to use during the research phase and provides valuable insights!
+This is a great tool to use during the research phase and provides valuable insights.
 It’s also really fun to search random topics and see what pops up!

+Implementing an SEO strategy for your organization’s website can help drive your website traffic, raise awareness for your cause, and increase your fundraising.
 Now that you’re fully prepared to tackle SEO for nonprofits, here are some additional articles to help you market your nonprofit and achieve your mission!

 - How to Create the Best Nonprofit Marketing Plan